MaximilianHanussek/BOOTABLE/README.md

 Run the installation script and all the tools will be compiled and installed in the BOOTABLE directory except some GROMACS tools which will be installed under /usr/local/ at the moment and tensorflow which will be installed via `pip`
 <pre>sh install_bootable.sh</pre>

-Afterwards please run the install_ckeck.sh tool from the BOOTABLE root directory in order to check everything is installed and working as it should be.
+Afterwards please run the `install_ckeck.sh` tool from the BOOTABLE root directory in order to check everything is installed and working as it should be.
+<pre>sh install_check.sh</pre>

 If everything is correct all the output on the screen will appear in green.
-If not the problematic tools/files will be marked in red.
+If not, the problematic tools/files will be marked in red.

 If everything is green you can start with running your first benchmark.

 In order to start a benchmark just stay in the BOOTABLE root directory and run the `run_benchmarks.sh` script.
 If you provide no flags the default parameters will be chosen like stated in the following.

-- c: Clean option, if you want to run an other benchmark, the old results will be cleaned up and a backup will be placed in in the directory backed_up_benchmark_results if you confirm that.
-Per default the cleanup will not be done.
+- c: Clean option, if you want to run an other new benchmark, the old results will be cleaned up and a backup will be placed in in the directory backed_up_benchmark_results if you confirm that.
+Per default the cleanup will not be done and the old date will be overwritten.

-- d: Dataset option, if you want to change the default dataset just set the flag `-d` and one of corresponding keywords (large, medium, small).
+- d: Dataset option, if you want to change the default dataset just set the flag `-d` and one of the corresponding keywords (`large`, `medium`, `small`).
 The default parameters are the one of the medium group.

 |   Parameter     |        small       |        medium      |                  large                   |
 |-----------------|--------------------|--------------------|------------------------------------------|